chapel-lang/chapel/doc/rst/language/spec/modules.rst

 :ref:`Reexporting` for more information on the ``public`` keyword).
-Symbols that are brought in by a ``public use`` for unqualified access are treated as at successive distances relative to how many ``public use`` statements were necessary to obtain.
+Symbols that are brought in by a ``public use`` for unqualified access are treated as at successive distances relative to how many ``public use`` statements were necessary to obtain them.
 For instance,

    *Example (conflict1.chpl)*.